BlockstreamResearch/bip-frost-dkg/README.md

 For example, in a scenario where a single user employs multiple signing devices in the same room to setup a threshold wallet, the user could check that all `n` devices signal confirmation via its display.
-Alternatively, the user could check all `n` devices when generating a receiving address for the first time, which consists the first use of the threshold public key.
+Alternatively, the user could check all `n` devices when generating a receiving address for the first time, which constitutes the first use of the threshold public key.

 If a recovering party (see [Backup and Recovery](#backup-and-recovery)) cannot (re-)obtain confirmations, this simply means they should stop using the threshold public key going forward,